nice-game-hints/roki/chapter-02/020-tentacles.md

 You would need a weapon.
 [A dagger.](040-hurt-troll.md)

 # I have it but it is blunt
-[Sharpen it.](060-sharp-dagger.md) You can now cut throuth stuff, like the tentacles.
+[Sharpen it.](060-sharp-dagger.md) You can now cut through stuff, like the tentacles.